Public Disclosure Statement

 The fall cohort for a given year consists of the first-time full-time bachelor’s degree students.
 The retention rate is calculated by determining the number of students returning in the following fall.

-Fall Enrollment of New Students (Source: IPEDS)
+Fall Enrollment of New Students (Source: IPEDS; Preliminary data has not yet been reported to IPEDS)

 Fall Enrollment History (Source: IPEDS and Bennett College Factbook)